So, where will we put asylum seekers now courts have backed the Nimbys?

 So, where will we put asylum seekers now courts have backed the ‘not in my backyarders’?

-They granted an interim injunction requested by the local council to end the hotel’s current usage with 14 days' notice on… planning grounds.
-Nothing much to do with human rights, community safety, crime levels, public concerns, Reform UK, or various politicians, propagandists, troublemakers, and digital activists (human or not) jumping on the cause.
+They granted an interim injunction requested by the council to end the hotel’s current usage with 14 days’ notice on… planning grounds.
+Nothing much to do with human rights, community safety, crime levels, public concerns, Reform UK or various politicians, propagandists, troublemakers and digital activists (human or not) jumping on the cause.
 It was a breach of planning rules about purpose, the same as if someone had turned a shop into a restaurant.

 In a way, that makes the judgment a much more powerful affair than if it had been imposed by an official using some ambiguous, legally questionable authority.
 If it’s wrong for a hotel in Essex to be used in this way, then it’s wrong for a hotel anywhere in the country to be put to such a use.
 There are “acute” difficulties with this, as the Home Office warned.
 Where to put them?